Python module tngri functions

 tngri.delete_file()

-To delete all files in a directory, use with the tngri.list_files() function.
+To delete all files in a directory, use in combination with the function tngri.list_files().

 See example